attajak/termux-ai/README.md

 ```

 ## ⚙️ Configuration
-Termai comes with a built-in configuration editor.
+Termux-AI comes with a built-in configuration editor.
 You can change the AI provider, model, and personality.
 Run:
 ```bash
 ai --config